-While Liberec is mostly known for surrounding mountains and winter sports activities the city itself is well worth your time too.
+While Liberec is mostly known for surrounding mountains and winter sports activities, the city itself is well worth your time too.
 When wandering around the center, you might feel like you are in a smaller version of Vienna – that’s because the town hall was designed by the famous Viennese architect Franz Neumann.

-Be sure to visit it inside too as the interior is stunning and even played in numerous movies in the past.
-The area behind the town hall, along Masarykova street, is known for beautiful villas from the beginning of the 20th century.
+Be sure to visit it inside, too as the interior is stunning and even played in numerous movies in the past.
+The area behind the town hall, along Masarykova street, is known for its beautiful villas from the beginning of the 20th century.
 It’s such a pleasant place to wander around!

 Don’t miss the funky bus stop, created by the famous Czech artists David Cerny whose works you’ve seen in Prague for sure!
 If you would like to escape to nature, you can easily do it in Liberec!
-Just take the cable car up to Jested mountain and go for a hike or just admire the stunning landscape of north Czech Republic.
+Just take the cable car up to Jested mountain and go for a hike or just admire the stunning landscape of the north Czech Republic.

 While Liberec is not the most obvious destination in the Czech Republic, the city is full of attractions and will easily keep you occupied for a day.